Clocking and controlling attosecond currents in a scanning tunnelling microscope: Results

-Figure~\ref{fig2}d shows the polarization dependence of the laser-induced current measured at zero bias while the nanotip is frozen.
+Figure~\ref{fig2}d shows the \DEL{polarization }dependence of the laser-induced current on the polarization angle of the combined two-colour field measured at zero bias while the nanotip is frozen.
 The polarization angle is defined with respect to the sample plane.
 The laser-induced current peaks sharply at a polarization angle of $\sim$\,100 degrees, which coincides approximately with the scenario in which the two-colour laser field is aligned with the perpendicularly oriented nanotip.
 This ensures maximum near-field enhancement in the gap and therefore maximum laser-induced current.
 At $\sim$\,280 degrees, the same scenario is reached, but the flip of the polarization causes a reversal of the sign of the two-colour waveform.
 For the two angles, we perform a two-colour delay scan and indeed observe the resulting reversal of the direction of the current (Fig.~\ref{fig2}e).
 This further corroborates the notion that the waveform controls the transport of electrons through the junction.